brandono7/DSA4264_Geospatial/Report.md

     hashmap_bus_line[bus_line] = hashmap_mrt_line
 ```

 This algorithm will result in a hashmap (python dictionary) of hashmaps.
-Additionally, we also labelled whether a service was a trunk service or feeder bus service using information from [SGWiki](https://sgwiki.com/wiki/Bus_Deployments_by_Service).
-We then converted it into a csv and stores it in **processed_data/busline_score.csv**.
+Additionally, we also performed a left join on busline_score with bus_services.csv to include the category of bus services.
+We then converted it into a csv and stored it in **processed_data/busline_score.csv**.
 A sample of this csv is below:

 <img src="images/example_bus_line_score.png" alt="E.g. example busline scores csv" width="100%">